Azure-Samples/App-Service-PHP-WebJobs-QuickStart/README.md

 # App Service PHP WebJobs QuickStart

-Getting started with Azure App Service WebJobs using Python.
-Deploy and run your first Python WebJob on App Service.
+Getting started with Azure App Service WebJobs using PHP.
+Deploy and run your first PHP WebJob on App Service.
 This WebJob outputs the current time to the console.

 ### Prerequisites
 You need to have an App Service Plan and Web App using PHP 8.4 to run this application.